voxel51/fiftyone/docs/source/getting_started/install.rst

 On Linux, we recommended installing Python through your system package manager (APT, YUM, etc.) if it is available.
 On other platforms, Python can be downloaded `from python.org <https://www.python.org/downloads>`_.
-To verify that a suitable Python version is installed and accessible, run `python3 --version` or `python --version`.
+To verify that a suitable Python version is installed and accessible, run `python --version`.

 We encourage installing FiftyOne in a virtual environment.
 See :doc:`setting up a virtual environment <virtualenv>` for more details.